-Feline Hypertension, high blood pressure, is a condition in which a cat’s blood pressure is elevated above normal, safe levels.
-Cats older than seven years of age are at an increased risk of having high blood pressure.
+Feline Hypertension, or high blood pressure, is a condition in which a cat’s blood pressure is elevated above normal, safe levels.
+As cats age their risk of developing high blood pressure increases.

 Signs and Symptoms of Hypertension

 In both humans and cats, high blood pressure often has no signs or symptoms.
 This makes the condition very dangerous since it can go unnoticed.
 High blood pressure has harmful effects on the following four main body systems.
 When blood pressure is too high, damage to these systems occurs, but signs of damage are not always observed right away:

 - Heart: trouble breathing, signs of stroke including dragging a limb or both hindlimbs, collapse

 - Brain: unexplained changes in behavior including increased meowing and howling